 The last battle between the Red Indians and U.S. troops was back in 1890 on 29th December.

-The conflict in South Dakota was more of a massacre than anything else - it was lightening quick, and the majority of Chief Big Foot's 350-strong Sioux Indians army were massacred by the 7th Cavalry.
+The conflict in South Dakota was more of a massacre than a battle - it was lightningly quick, and the majority of Chief Big Foot's 350-strong Sioux Indians army were massacred by the 7th Cavalry.

-It's a slightly tenuous link to commemorate the battle with an Algonquin (because they were a different Red Indian tribe, and weren't involved in Wounded Knee!) but why not mix an Algonquin anyway (because it's a great drink), and commemorate the Native American legacy at large.
+It's a slightly tenuous link to commemorate this tragic event with an Algonquin (because they were a different Red Indian tribe, and weren't involved in Wounded Knee!) but why not mix an Algonquin anyway (because it's a great drink), and commemorate the Native American legacy at large.

 It's also the anniversary of the Sydney-Hobart Race disaster